Hack-Pac/Mural/README.md

 1. **Select a color** from the palette on the right sidebar
 2. **Click on the canvas** to place a pixel at that location
+3. **Drag on the canvas** to pan around and explore different areas
-3. **Use zoom controls** to zoom in/out of the canvas
+4. **Use zoom controls** to zoom in/out of the canvas, or use the scroll wheel
-4. **Pan the canvas** by holding Ctrl and dragging, or using the middle mouse button
+5. **Use Ctrl+drag or middle mouse** for alternative panning methods
-5. **Watch the activity feed** to see real-time updates from other users
+6. **Watch the activity feed** to see real-time updates from other users

 ## Project Structure